mirryi/wikichan/README.md

 ~~Any of the buttons at the top with language IDs may be used to filter out results for that language.
 Filter settings do not persist when a new popup is opened.~~ These features have not yet been implemented in this version.

-Since Wikipedia has disambiguation pages to handle topics with the same or similar names and an effective way of handling disambiguations has not been implemented, the message 'x disambiguation(s) hidden' may appear at the top of the popup.
-Click on this text to show the titles and links for these disambiguation pages.

 ## Contributing
 Run `yarn install` and then `yarn run build` in root.
 The built extensions will be